SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/email-addresses-and-address-books/address-lists/address-list-procedures.md

 title: "Procedures for address lists in Exchange 2016" ms.author: chrisda
 author: chrisda
-ms.date: 3/9/2017
+ms.date: 6/8/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 236e8530-62dd-4c43-8a5d-8465623252e6
-description: "Learn the tasks that Exchange 2016 administrators need to know to manage address lists and global address lists (GAL)."
+description: "Summary: Learn the tasks that Exchange 2016 administrators need to know to manage address lists and global address lists (GAL)."
 ---

 # Procedures for address lists in Exchange 2016

-Learn the tasks that Exchange 2016 administrators need to know to manage address lists and global address lists (GAL).
+ **Summary**: Learn the tasks that Exchange 2016 administrators need to know to manage address lists and global address lists (GAL).

 Address lists and global address lists (GALs) are collections of mail-enabled recipient objects from Active Directory.
 You can create or modify GALs, and update using the tools available in the Exchange admin center (EAC) and the Exchange Management Shell.
 For more information, see [Address lists in Exchange 2016](address-lists.md).